- Faith and Worship

 Catholic Diocese of Little Rock

 The Catholic Charities Refugee Resettlement Office works with the U.S. Conference of Catholic Bishops’ Office of Migration and Refugee Services, which mission states, in part: “Grounded by our belief in Jesus Christ and Catholic teaching, MRS fulfills the commitment of the U.S. Catholic bishops to protect the life and dignity of the human person.”
-Typically before CCA accepts a client into the state, a person must have a relative who is willing to have them live in Arkansas.
-When the refugees arrive, the U.S. State Department has a list of requirements that a refugee organization, such as CCA, must meet — everything from making sure they have a ride from the airport to helping them get a social security number and medical screening.
+Once Afghans arrive at a base in the United States and after going through a thorough vetting process, MRS will assign a case to its different member agencies throughout the country.
+Based on the capacity of the agency, they will say yes or no to accepting the case.
+If Catholic Charities of Arkansas (CCA) or any agency says yes to a case, they are committing to following multiple requirements by the U.S. State Department.
+Some examples of the list of requirements include everything from making sure they have a ride from the airport to helping them get a social security number and medical screening.
 Resettlement takes about six weeks to three months to complete, and CCA is there when needed even after that process is complete.
-Click here to review the document from the U.S. Committee for Refugees and Immigrants describing the steps refugees go through to be approved for entrance to the United States.
+The following resources from the USCCB Justice for Immigrants website offer a more detailed explanation about the crisis in Afghanistan and why refugees were evacuated: